BurkhardHeim/cvsToWx/README.md

     The advantage of using Global Variables, the stream-crypt program can be fully automated which helps overseing bigger longer files and keeping an eye on the real aim of the Wx-Maxima application.

-    The disadvantage of using Global Variables is that we can lose track of which functions we just applied to our data, getting no visiual feedback, both sides can be avoided be directly calling the "PatternfileRAW' functions that need more variables but can be easily be called via your own batch/bat files or any other program.
+    The disadvantage of using Global Variables is that we can loose track of which functions we just applied to our data, getting no visiual feedback, both sides can be avoided be directly calling the "PatternfileRAW' functions that need more variables but can be easily be called via your own batch/bat files or any other program.